Reviews You Can Rely On

 Our Verdict

 The Norco Fluid FS 4 is a ripping trail bike at an outstanding price point.
 This red singletrack slayer delivers a very confident and capable ride, with its downhill stability and composure standing out as particularly impressive.
 This 130mm travel 29er should tick a ton of boxes for riders looking for a bike that can handle a wide variety of terrain, from mellow trails to more aggressive ones.
 As a result, the Fluid FS 4 was an easy choice for our Editor's Choice award.
 Simply put, this is the most capable and confident bike we have ridden in this price range.
-Our article on the best budget mountain bikes will show you how it fares versus competing products.
+Our review of budget mountain bikes will show you how it fares versus competing products.

 REASONS TO BUY